 The ‘very worst’ outcome you would accept doesn’t have to actually be bad, of course.
 It should always be more favourable than your current situation.
 This is why you need to understand that situation first.
 Make sure you have done your research and given yourself enough time to calculate your position first.
 And be sure to consider concessions that your counterpart might make as part of the deal.
 This includes discounts or added incentives, such as faster delivery or other benefits.

 Always remember that your BATNA is not a target.
 You should aim for better – otherwise there’s no point negotiating in the first place.
 It’s an insurance against getting poor terms.
-It can give you the confidence to walk away with dignity.
-It can prevent conflict, give you confidence and help mitigate the fear of failure.
+It can give you the confidence to walk away with dignity, prevent conflict and mitigate fear of failure.

 And of course, a bad BATNA is just as bad as a bad deal.
 It can lead to regret if things go wrong and you end up left with substandard outcomes.
 So, as always in negotiation, preparation is everything.
 Start with a strong BATNA and you won’t go far wrong.